SB-246

 Plain Language

-Insureds have an express right to appeal any determination they learn was made with an AI or automated decision system recommendation.
-Critically, any adverse determination where AI materially contributed is presumed invalid — the insurer bears the burden of demonstrating that the determination was independently reached through documented clinical judgment without reliance on algorithmic output.
-If an adverse determination is appealed on AI grounds, the insurer is prohibited from using AI in any subsequent review of that claim.
-This creates a strong rebuttable presumption against AI-influenced adverse determinations and a categorical ban on AI use in the re-review process.
+Insureds have an explicit right to appeal any determination they learn was made with an AI or automated decision system recommendation.
+Any adverse determination where AI materially contributed is presumed invalid — the insurer bears the burden of proving the determination was independently reached through documented clinical judgment without reliance on algorithmic output.
+This is a rebuttable presumption that effectively shifts the burden of proof to the insurer.
+Additionally, if an adverse determination is appealed on AI-involvement grounds, the insurer is prohibited from using any AI or automated system in the subsequent review of that claim, requiring a fully human re-review.

 Statutory Text